 - Eleven patients with medical refractory (difficult to treat) occipital neuralgia were enrolled in the study.

 - All of them underwent surgical decompression of the greater occipital nerve at the level of semispinalis capitis and trapezial tunnel.
 (Behind the ear in the C3-C4 region).

 - Three patients reported complete elimination of pain after surgery while 6 patients reported significant relief of their symptoms.

 - Two patients failed to notice any significant improvement.

-- Surgical decompression of greater occipital nerve is a simple and viable treatment modality for the management of occipital neuralgia.
+- Surgical decompression of the greater occipital nerve is a simple and viable treatment modality for the management of occipital neuralgia.

-Like most surgical procedures, some will benefit greatly, some will benefit to more or lessening degrees, some will not benefit at all.
+Like most surgical procedures, some will benefit greatly, some will benefit to more or lessening degrees, and some will not benefit at all.

 Surgical treatment of occipital neuralgia can be considered when a patient does not respond adequately to medical therapies, such as repeated injections, or minimally invasive procedures, such as PRF treatment.

-- Neurolysis (destruction or burning) of the occipital nerve (with or without sectioning of the inferior oblique muscle), C2 gangliotomy or ganglionectomy (the removal of the nerve bundles), C2 to C3 rhizotomy (destroying the nerve roots at the spinal cord), C2 to C3 root decompression (removing materials that may be pressing on the nerve root at C2-C3), and neurectomy (surgical removal of nerve) were historically introduced for medically refractory patients However, the results were variable.
+- Neurolysis (destruction or burning) of the occipital nerve (with or without sectioning of the inferior oblique muscle), C2 gangliotomy or ganglionectomy (the removal of the nerve bundles), C2 to C3 rhizotomy (destroying the nerve roots at the spinal cord), C2 to C3 root decompression (removing materials that may be pressing on the nerve root at C2-C3), and neurectomy (surgical removal of the nerve) were historically introduced for medically refractory patients However, the results were variable.

 - There have been a few positive reports on peripheral nerve stimulation surgery (the permanent placement of electrodes, a less invasive surgery, of the greater occipital nerve or lesser occipital nerve.